David has enjoyed watching and playing baseball since he was a kid.

 What some players do not understand is that poor base running can mean the difference between winning and losing a game, literally.

-Recently a younger player has made an impact on the game with his hustle and eagerness to always get to an extra base, you might have heard of this young outfielder named Bryan Harper?
-Sure Harper has ruffled a few feathers but he never gives up and is always looking to get one base closer to scoring.
+Recently, a younger player has made an impact on the game with his hustle and eagerness to always get to an extra base.
+Have you heard of this young outfielder named Bryan Harper?
+Sure, he has ruffled a few feathers but he never gives up and is always looking to get one base closer to scoring.

-Some will associate speed to good base runners, this is not always the case.
-Sure speed helps but a smart and savvy base runner will get a ton accomplished on the bases too.
+Some will associate speed with good base runners, but this is not always the case.
+Sure, speed helps, but a smart and savvy base runner will get a ton accomplished on the bases too.
 Some examples of smart base running are when a slow catcher steals a base after the defense forgets all about them.
-Many catchers aren’t blessed with speed (squatting behind the plate all of those games will zap any excess speed they might have had) so they are not known as threats on the bases but the sharp ones will still steal a few every season.
+Many catchers aren’t blessed with speed (squatting behind the plate during all of those games will zap any excess speed they might have had), so they are not known as threats on the bases.
+However, the sharp ones will still steal a few every season.

 One way that I have always tried to teach this is for a base runner to begin this arc about two-thirds of the way to the base.
-When first learning to round a base a few runners will over exaggerate the rounding part and will appear like they are going to the outfield to play defense but they will get it, just keep practicing.
+When first learning to round a base, a few runners will over exaggerate the rounding part and will appear like they are going to the outfield to play defense, but they will get it if they keep practicing.
 Try to remind them that they only need to take a few steps out of the baseline to start the rounding part and they should be able to see it take shape.
-For the kids good at math they will get this exercise pretty quick, it was weird when I first noticed this tidbit many years ago.
+For the kids good at math, they will get this exercise pretty quickly.
+It was weird when I first noticed this tidbit many years ago.

-Once you are on base you should take note where the defense is playing because you don’t want to try and learn this information after a ball is put into play.
+Once you are on base, you should take note of where the defense is playing because you don’t want to try and learn this information after a ball is put into play.

 Third Base Coach